Product Accessibility Documentation for Vendors

 The VPAT checklist, created by the Information Technology Industry Council, mirrors the US Federal Government’s technology accessibility requirements.
 Vendors indicate to what degree their product complies with each accessibility criterion.
 More information about the VPAT is available from the Information Technology Industry Council’s Accessibility page.

-WCAG 2.0 AA success criteria are followed by a growing number of higher education institutions and are the guidelines the University of Alabama is implementing to help make accessible its web resources.
+WCAG 2.0 AA success criteria are the guidelines the University of Alabama is implementing to help make accessible its web resources.

 Questions to ask vendors